 People tend to judge us by the way we smell because it tells a lot about our personal hygiene which reflects on our personal brand.
 How you smell has the ability to either attract or repel others.
-When it’s a pungent smell, it tends to affect our confidence and ultimately our social life.
-So it is super important that we take extra caution about what smells we give off and ensure that we have nobody odor that can become the talk of the town.
+When it’s a pungent smell, it tends to affect your confidence and, ultimately, your social life.
+So it is super important that you take extra caution about what smells you give off, thus, ensuring you have no body odor that could become the talk of the town.

-We can all agree that we smell a bit off every now and then.
-A bad smell can hit you after a workout or worse still in the middle of a party where you were just about to fling your arms in the air and have a good time.
-Although every individual has a unique scent that is determined by factors like age, gender, and diet, environmental and lifestyle choices can affect the body’s natural pH which contributes to the presence of a body odor.
+We can all agree that we smell a bit off now and then.
+A bad smell can hit you after a workout or worse, in the middle of a party where you were just about to fling your arms in the air and have a good time.
+Although every individual has a unique scent determined by factors like age, gender, and diet, environmental and lifestyle choices can also affect the body’s natural pH, which contributes to the presence of a body odor.

 What causes body odor?

-This has to be the most important step to fighting the stink and it is to bath at least once a day, but preferably twice, using antibacterial soaps especially after workouts or any activity that requires you sweating.
+This has to be the most important step in fighting the stink.
+You should bathe at least once a day, but preferably twice, using antibacterial soaps, especially after workouts or any activity that requires you to sweat.
 Top it up with drying yourself properly as moist areas encourage the breaking down of bacteria into pungent substances.

-There are people you know who just don’t seem to need this but for most of us, antiperspirants are a lifesaver.
-They contain aluminum chloride which contains underarm sweating when applied.
-Using this two times a day keeps the stench away, preferably in the morning before you head out and at bedtime after taking a shower (this helps the antiperspirant work better because you’re at a state of rest and not sweaty).
+There are people you know who don’t seem to need this, but for most of us, antiperspirants are a lifesaver.
+They contain aluminum chloride, which controls underarm sweating when applied.
+Using this twice a day keeps the stench away, preferably in the morning before you head out and at bedtime right after a shower (this helps the antiperspirant work better because you’re in a state of rest and not sweaty).

-If you have a more severe case of BO, there are antiperspirants that are of higher strength, it doesn’t necessarily have to be prescribed – you could opt for those.
+If you have a more severe case of BO, there are antiperspirants that are of higher strength.
+They don’t necessarily need to be prescribed which means that you can easily get one over the counter.
 Also, consider keeping deodorant in your car and in the office.
 A few swipes a day keeps the judgy stares away.

-We all know that garlic is extremely beneficial to our health but we don’t need to be reminded that it is strong smelling and can seep through the pores.
+We all know that garlic is extremely beneficial to our health, but we don’t need to be reminded that it is strong smelling and can seep through the pores.
 The same goes for onions, curry, and fatty foods.
-Also, alcohol, caffeinated drinks, and smoking can cause you to sweat more while leaving their unpleasant smell on you and this will definitely contribute to body odor issues.
+Also, alcohol, caffeinated drinks, and smoking can cause you to sweat more while leaving their unpleasant smell on you, which will definitely contribute to body odor issues.

-You don’t have to completely cut out these foods from your diet but it’s all about consuming them in moderate quantities and at the right time.
+You don’t have to cut out these foods from your diet completely, but it’s all about consuming them in moderate portions and at the right time.
 You can’t choose to nibble on garlic 15 minutes to an important meeting or event.
 Understanding that you are what you eat will go a long way in helping you make better diet choices.

 You can also ward off body odor by mixing baking soda and corn starch (50/50) and applying it to your armpits or mixing lemon juice and enough baking soda to form a paste and applying it to your armpits few minutes before a bath.

-Sometimes, you have done all you can but that smell just won’t go away.
-Although rare, body odor can also be as a result of an underlying medical condition and/or genetics.
+Sometimes, you have done all you can, but that smell just won’t go away.
+Although rare, body odor can also result from an underlying medical condition and/or genetics.
 In this case, you might want to see your GP, ask your doctor about prescription antiperspirants.

 These simple yet potent ways of reducing body odor will help you smell better and slay better!